Election fever puts politics centre-stage in London

 It will reach a broader audience when it is broadcast live on national television on election night, its madcap finale scheduled to coincide with the polls closing.

-"I think a lot of people think theatre, especially political theatre, isn't for them, it sounds so worthy and serious and earnest," playwright James Graham told Reuters in an interview.
+"I think a lot of people think theater, especially political theater, isn't for them, it sounds so worthy and serious and earnest," playwright James Graham told Reuters in an interview.

 "From the very beginning we just wanted to make it entertaining, farcical and funny because a lot of this stuff is.
 There is an absurdity to how we pick our government."